-C. Predicting Baseline Propensity to Apply to a CollegePoint school
+C. Predicting Baseline Propensity to Apply to a CP school

-Given the relatively high rate of CP applications among the Advising Standard students (87 percent applied to at least one, and 61 percent applied to four or more; see Table 2), we test whether Advising Plus had differential impacts based on students' baseline propensity to apply to a CP school.
+We test whether Advising Plus had differential impacts based on students' baseline propensity to apply to a CP school.
 Specifically, we predict CP application using a lasso logistic regression model with five-fold cross-validation, applied only to the sample of Advising Standard students.
-We use all student baseline characteristics from Table 1 as predictors in this model.
+We use all student baseline characteristics from Table 1 (which we present in Section V.A below) as predictors in this model.
 We then apply this model to the full experimental sample to generate the predicted probabilities of applying to a CP school.
 We convert the model raw output (continuous measure ranging from zero to one) to a binary prediction by flagging the 13 percent of students with the lowest scores as predicted to not apply (12.6 percent of the Advising Standard sample, and 13.5 percent of the Advising Plus sample).
 We use this threshold to reflect the share of Advising Standard students who did not submit a CP application.
-We provide more detailed model output in the Appendix.
+We provide more detailed model output in Appendix C, which shows the lasso logit model performance within each of the five cross-validation folds, as well as the optimally chosen model.